 The Center for Innovation and Entrepreneurship (CIE) develops, nurtures and commercializes talent contributing to economic and social development in the Baltimore metro region and beyond.
 The center fosters entrepreneurial talent, ideas and opportunities on campus and beyond by leveraging Towson University's proven core strengths in healthcare, sciences, education and business along with its extensive alumni and business partner network.

-Our vision is to make Towson University the entrepreneurial hub of Northern Baltimore County and an integral part of the local, regional and national innovation and entrepreneurship ecosystem.
+Our vision is to make Towson University the entrepreneurial hub of Baltimore County and an integral part of the local, regional and national innovation and entrepreneurship ecosystem.

 We're proud to support students as they turn their ideas into business ventures.